moldovancsaba/thanbetter/README.md

 ## Project Updates

+- All project documentation is located in the `docs` folder
 - All timestamps in the UI and documentation follow ISO 8601 format with milliseconds (e.g., 2025-04-13T12:34:56.789Z)
 - Updated ESLint configuration used